saint11/DeadWeight/source/index.md

 - **Survivalist**: 1 extra proficiency point for anything that involves surviving in the wilderness.
 Adds 1 extra camp action.
 - **Slippery**: You may spend dodge tokens during the enemy turn to move one tile.
 - **Veteran**: (1 explorer action) Test **presence**, on a success you will know how much **doom** this location currently has and how much doom is required to trigger the next step.

-Weapon and armor use depends on the character arsenal skill.
-Using an equipment without the proper skill all tests you make are made with [disadvantage]{.tip}.

-- **Weapon master**: Can use any weapon or armor.
-- **Basic weapon training**: Can use one handed melee weapons, any staves, any ranged weapons and leather armor.
-- **No weapon training**: Can use only small one handed weapons, any staves and no armor.

 <pagebreak>